Explaining k-Nearest Neighbors: Abductive and Counterfactual Explanations: Final Remarks

 \section{Final Remarks}

 Our work represents an initial step in studying the computational cost of generating explanations for $k$-NN classifiers.
 As demonstrated, the landscape is nuanced, with the complexity of finding explanations varying depending on the metric used.
 We believe that our results and proof techniques provide valuable insights into the types of methods needed to practically address the explanation problems studied in this paper.
-A summary of our results is shown in~\Cref{tab:example}.
+A summary of our results is shown in Table~\ref{tab:example}.
+The problems of checking and computing minimal sufficient reasons are polynomial-time solvable when checking sufficient reasons is tractable (recall Proposition~\ref{prop_check_minimal_reduction}), and hard otherwise.
+All results in Table~\ref{tab:example} are completeness results, except for minimum sufficient reasons under the $\ell_1$-distance and $k>1$, where we only obtain $\np$-hardness.
+We leave the precise complexity of this case open.

 The kind of explanations we have studied are often said to be ``local''~\cite{localSurvey,hakkoumGlobalLocalInterpretability2024}, since they aim to elucidate the behavior of a classifier in a local region of the space around an input point, as opposed to ``global'' explainability which aims to provide insight into a classier as a whole.
-Recently, Bassan et al.~studied the difference between local and global interpretability from a computational-complexity perspective~\cite{bassan2024localvsglobalinterpretability}.
+Recently, Bassan et al. studied the difference between local and global interpretability from a computational-complexity perspective~\cite{bassan2024localvsglobalinterpretability}.
 Interestingly, a recent line of work has studied the computational problem of \emph{thinning} $k$-NN classifiers by removing redundant points in the training set~\cite{eppsteinFindingRelevantPoints2022,flores2022improved,rohrer2023reducing}.
 Arguably, this line of work contributes to the global interpretability of $k$-NN classifiers, and in practice might serve to speed up the computation of local explanations.

-Another line of related research has studied $k$-NN classifiers as a way to represent arbitrary boolean functions, proving bounds on the size of the representations~\cite{hajnal2020nearestneighborrepresentationsboolean}, which has motivated as well a study of $k$-NN from a knowledge-compilation perspective~\cite{cepek2024booleannearestneighborlanguage}.
-Even though are our methods do not seem to overlap with these lines of research, it is possible that our insights can be combined with these results: if an explainability problem is easy for $k$-NN classifiers, then representing an originally different kind of boolean function as a $k$-NN classifier might allow for computing explanations for the original function.
-Conversely, if a $k$-NN classifier can be compiled into a different representation, even if the compilation algorithm has a worst-case exponential blow-up, it might still be practical to do so, and then focus on explain the new boolean representation, which might be easier.
+There are several intriguing directions for future research. \begin{itemize} \item First, we seek to explore {\sc $k$-Counterfactual Explanation} for metrics based on $\ell_p$, where $ p > 2 $.
+Specifically, we ask whether $\ell_2$ is the only metric for which this problem is tractable.